Manitou (DC Comics): Early history and background

-Originating from homo magi clan and one of the ancestors of the future Apache, she was known to be more free-spirit woman who defied traditional norms in her clan as a teenager.
+Originating from homo magi clan and one of the ancestors of the future Apache, she was known to be a more free-spirited woman who defied traditional norms in her clan as a teenager.
 When she was intended to be paired with her tribe's chief, who intended to rape her, she killed him and was exiled.
 Stumbling into his home, she had killed his dog, sold his horses, and had a turbulent relationship with his initially that led to her burning down his home.
 Despite this, the pair fell in love.
 As a wife and sorceress, she often assisted him as he became a founding member of the League of Ancients.

 Life in the future and the new Manitou

 After Raven and Dawn help the Justice League thwart Gamemnae's plans of world domination, they agree to join the group in the present day, becoming their primary mystic consultants following the resignation of Jason Blood.
 While she navigates the different cultural norms, advancement of technology, and learning the English language, she befriends several members of the League such as Firestorm.
 When Raven is recruited into the Justice League Elite, he become more neglectful of his attention to her, resulting in a rift formulating from his superhero work and accumulates into her having an affair with Green Arrow despite initially resisting his advances, which he magically discovers.
 Holding no animosity despite the affair and blaming himself, he sacrifices his life to save Green Arrow and his spirit imparts his mantle and power to Dawn, whom is grieving and doubts being worthy of his forgiveness.
 As the new Manitou, she assists the Elite in concluding their final case and plays a crucial role in uncovering the team's traitor, Menagerie.

-Dawn has since taken a semi-active role in the Justice League; she was present for Aquaman's ceremony that disbanded the JLA.
-There, she met Black Canary, who pieced togather Dawn's former affair with Green Arrow and critiques him for taking advantage of her due to her being younger.
-During Infinite Crisis, Dawn was a key player in stopping the Key, who had developed powerful telepathy.
+Dawn has since taken a semi-active role in the Justice League; she is present for Aquaman's ceremony that disbands the JLA.
+There, she meets Black Canary, who pieces together Dawn's former affair with Green Arrow and critiques him for taking advantage of her due to her being younger.
+During Infinite Crisis, Dawn is a key player in stopping the Key, who had developed powerful telepathy.
 In Reign of Doomsday, Dawn works with Zatanna to find Supergirl after Doomsday kidnaps her.